 …I immediately saw images of Pakistanis fill my screen.
 Not the usual rock hurling Pakistanis, irrationally shouting amidst flaming tyres, but gentle candle-lighting, beautiful Pakistanis with words of love and peace on their lips.
 It was UN International day of the Girl Child and the BBC chose to illustrate this with a story of what they termed a National Awakening in Pakistan, following the shooting of 14-year-old school girl, Malala Yousafzai.
 I was delighted at the apparent 24 hour flip from a narrative of “those Pakistanis are so barbaric they shoot their own school girls” to one of hope, resilience, and a more accurate reflection of the millions who reject such an act.
 (5 February, 2013)

 Since 2013, she has studied at Edgbaston High School in Birmingham.
 She has continued to be a prominent activist based with her family living in Birmingham.
 In 2015, a documentary about Yousafzai was shortlisted for the Oscars ‘He Named Me Malala.’
+In 2017, she began studying PPE at Lady Margaret Hall, Oxford University.

 Further Quotes by Malala